WaldoJeffers/conductor/README.md

 await compose(get('name'), fetchPlanet, get('homeworld'), fetchCharacter)(character_id) // Tatooine
 ```

-You can **compose** functions seamlessly, without ever wondering if you need to use `Promise.prototype.then` because one function returns a `Promise.
-Simply add`await` before compose if one your functions is asynchronous.
+You can **compose** functions seamlessly, without ever wondering if you need to use `Promise.prototype.then` because one function returns a `Promise`.
+Simply add `await` before compose if one your functions is asynchronous.

 ### functional by design